 I, for one, hope she wins.
 Her portrayal is authentic, moving and as human as they come.
 And a win for her would further bolster the much-needed awareness and understanding of Alzheimer’s that Still Alice has been bringing to this disease as of late.

 I watched her performance in awe last week, when I attended the opening night screening at the Manor Theater (with whom we’ve partnered to help promote the movie).
 Of course, I made sure to arrive a few minutes earlier than usual so I could catch The Ivey’s new 30-second commercial up on the Silver Screen!
 And once the film began, one of the many things that struck me was how true-to-life it is.
-We have members at The Ivey living with Younger Onset Alzheimer’s (please take a few minutes to read the recent press stories about two of them HERE and HERE), and I can tell you that the filmmakers truly captured the circumstances, issues, feelings, dynamics and complications that memory loss brings to those living with it and the families surrounding them.
+We have members at The Ivey living with Younger Onset Alzheimer’s and I can tell you that the filmmakers truly captured the circumstances, issues, feelings, dynamics and complications that memory loss brings to those living with it and the families surrounding them.

 I don’t want to give away too much (no “spoiler alerts” here!), but I do want to offer my kudos to the film’s makeup artists.
 Now normally if you leave a movie talking about the makeup, something’s wrong…like seeing a play and then complimenting the sets and costumes.
 But in this case, the work they did perfectly complimented the Oscar-worthy performance of the star.
 As Moore descends deeper and deeper into the disease, she transforms physically before our eyes.
 She goes from a vision of vibrancy and life, to someone we do not recognize.
 But she’s Alice.
 Indeed, she is still Alice, at every moment.